 This popular annual tax guide, written by Richard Hammar, J.D., LL.M., CPA, includes sample tax returns for both active and retired ministers and step-by-step instructions for each.
-This edition contains a special supplement addressing the current status of the housing allowance exclusions.
-Additionally, church treasurers and other church leaders will find a valuable resource in the guide’s special section about important federal requirements for churches at the end of the publication.
+This edition contains a special supplement addressing the current status of the parsonage and housing allowance exclusions.
+Additionally, church treasurers and other church leaders will find a valuable resource in the guide’s special section about important federal reporting requirements for churches at the end of the publication.

 Choose a download version

 - Preliminary Questions

 Download Part 2: Special Rules for Ministers